maplemavin/docs/theming.md

     pass it a "category" parameter with a comma separated list of categories to check

+`if:ContentIsFanSubmitted`

+    checks to see if the blog post is fan submitted

 ## Audio
 ### page:AudioList
 `/audio` - This page should show a listing of audio content such as audio tracks or audio playlists